zacharydenton/zach.se/posts/2016-10-06-journey-to-india.markdown

 for a visa at least 4 days in advance.
 Undeterred, I set the entry date to 4 days in the future and decided I would spend a couple days in Hong Kong (my layover airport) before entering India.
-To my surprise, less than 12 hours after I applied for the visa I received an email that it had been granted -- and it was valid for entry as early as the next day!
+To my surprise, less than 12 hours after I applied I received an email that the visa had been granted---and it was valid for entry as early as the next day!
 I cancelled the extra flight and decided to continue with the original plan, albeit hesitantly because I was worried about being deported due to not applying for the visa 4 days in advance.